sarmadr/VeRyPy/README.md

 <!-- TODO: https://www.smartfile.com/blog/testing-python-with-travis-ci/ -->
 <!-- [![Travis](https://img.shields.io/travis/zalandoresearch/flair.svg)](https://travis-ci.org/zalandoresearch/flair) -->

+Sarmad is trying to commit after cloning this from his own new branch, shoud resolve the problem with push.
 Sarmad has just cloned and pushed this to his own branch!
 *Save your effort to where it matters.
 With VeRyPy you can avoid reimplementing the best-known classical VRP heuristic algorithms and concentrate on building atop of existing research.*